 Sep 04, 2019 · 4 min read

+As the weather changes, the way our skin reacts to the new temperatures changes.
 So I caught up with Curology’s dermatology providers to get some quick fall skincare tips so that Halloween is the only day I need a mask.

+Add a body lotion to the mix.
 Every year, I know summer is ending when I need to start amping up my body lotion application.
 Personally, the skin on my hands gets especially dry as we transition into winter, but dry skin can happen on any part of the body, and it’s not cute or fun.

 Dry skin on the face is typically caused by a lack of water retention in the skin.
 Harsh environmental factors can tamper with your skin’s natural moisture barrier, causing a dehydrated skin state.
 This gets worse in the fall and winter when a drop in humidity can exacerbate water loss.